 Are You a Gringo, Gabacho or Guiri?
-[If You’re a Tourist, Don’t Miss This]
+(For Tourists)

 Get ready to uncover the meaning and origin of gringo, gabacho, and guiri!
 These Spanish slang words are essential for any tourist to learn.
 While they all mean “foreigner” in Spanish, they also have other definitions.